grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "Can he just ping us back?"
 Asked Cassandra.

-"I am not sure the _Gnat_ has an active sonar system like that."
-Said Hemi.
+"I am not sure the _Gnat_ has an active sonar system like that," said Hemi.
 "We could ping them again?
 It would let them know we are not going anywhere."
 He looked over at Percy.

 "And then what?
 What's the full fuckin' plan here Hemi?"
 She asked.